 Tailings are transported from the mill to the impoundment via an approximately 7 km long HDPE pipeline.
-The pipeline design flow is 20,000 tpd at about 35% solids by dry weight.
+The pipeline design flow is 22,000 tpd at about 35% solids by dry weight.

-Cell construction was carried out from Corner 5 advancing along the Perimeter Embankment to the Main Embankment to about Station 2+700.
-Near the end of the 2013 construction season the pipeline route was re-graded near Corner 5 to provide room for embankment expansion at the abutment.
+Cell construction was carried out from Corner 5 advancing along the Perimeter Embankment to the Main Embankment to about Station 2+500.
+Near the end of the 2013 construction season, the pipeline route was re-graded near Corner 5 to provide room for embankment expansion at the abutment.
 Insufficient tailings line pressure prevented cell construction along the central portion of the Main Embankment and single point discharge was employed (approximately Sta.
-2+700) to facilitate the beach development in this area.
-Discharge from Station 2+700 was maintained for about 2 weeks after which discharge was relocated to Corner 4.
+2+500) to facilitate the beach development in this area.
+Discharge from Station 2+500 was maintained for about two weeks, after which discharge was relocated to Corner 4.
 Cellular development began along the South Embankment towards the end of 2013.
+Figure 2.1 illustrates the cell development locations during 2013.